 Denial about the extent to which women experience alcohol and other drug problems is still strong.
-The denial is even more profound when considering pregnant women.
+The denial is even more profound when pregnant or parenting women are involved.
 Progress is being made in expanding prevention and treatment efforts to include women.
 But, women of child- bearing age deserve special attention.

 A highly- skilled collaborative of professionals coordinate:

 - transitional living

 - case management